Mduduzi Mabaso: Career

 In 1992, he first appeared in a theater production Divide and Rule.
-In 2004, he made film debut with the American film Hotel Rwanda directed by Terry George.
+In 2004, he made his film debut with the American film Hotel Rwanda directed by Terry George.
 The film was based on the Rwandan genocide, which occurred during the spring of 1994.
-Then he acted in many supportive roles in the films, Catch a Fire, Heartlines and Blood Diamond.
+Then he acted in many supporting roles in the films, Catch a Fire, Heartlines and Blood Diamond.
 He also acted in the stage plays: Cry The Beloved Country, Madiba’s Magic, Behind the Curtains, Shaka Zulu and Tasha On The Rocks.

 In 2006, he played the lead role in the short Sekalli le Meokgo directed by Tebho Mahlatsi.
 The film was later awarded Best Short Film at the 2007 Durban International Film Festival.

 In 2007, he was invited to play in the lead character of the South African television soap opera Rhythm City.
-He played the role 'Suffocate Ndlovu'.
+He played the role of Suffocate Ndlovu.
 The soapie made its premier on free-to-air television channel e.tv on 9 July 2007.
-In 2015 he also modelled on Soweto Fashion Week runway for fashion designer Floyd avenue.
-The serial is continuously airing up to date in South Africa with positive critical reviews.
-Meanwhile, Mabaso won the Golden Horn Award for Best Supporting Actor in a TV Soap and then Golden Horn Award for Best Actor in a Feature Film for his role 'Ndlovu' in the serial.
+In 2015 he also modelled at Soweto Fashion Week runway for fashion designer Floyd Avenue.
+The serial is continuously airing in South Africa with positive critical reviews.
+Meanwhile, Mabaso won the Golden Horn Award for Best Supporting Actor in a TV Soap and then Golden Horn Award for Best Actor in a Feature Film for his role as Ndlovu in the serial.